jasurbekibnxusniddin/devops/proxima-bootcamp/01_version-control-systems/04_learn-git.md

 ## git rebase -i
 The -i flag is used to begin an interactive rebasing session.
 This provides all the benefits of a normal rebase, but gives you the opportunity to add, edit, or delete commits along the way.

+## git reflog
+Git keeps track of updates to the tip of branches using a mechanism called reflog.
+This allows you to go back to changesets even though they are not referenced by any branch or tag.

+## git remote
+A convenient tool for administering remote connections.
+Instead of passing the full URL to the fetch, pull, and push commands, it lets you use a more meaningful shortcut.

+## git reset
+Undoes changes to files in the working directory.
+Resetting lets you clean up or completely remove changes that have not been pushed to a public repository.

+## git revert
+Undoes a committed snapshot.
+When you discover a faulty commit, reverting is a safe and easy way to completely remove it from the code base.

+## git status
+Displays the state of the working directory and the staged snapshot.
+You’ll want to run this in conjunction with git add and git commit to see exactly what’s being included in the next snapshot.

+# Terminology